BrilliantNotion/antminer_zabbix/README.md

 The three required arguments are: TYPE, IP, and METRIC

-- TYPE is the Antminer type: A3+, D3, L3+, S9, T9+, or NA (Not Applicable)
+- TYPE is the Antminer type: A3+, D3, L3+, S9, T9+, or AUTO
 - IP is the IP of the Antminer. eg: 192.168.0.42
-- METRIC is the value you want to query: averageSpeed, averageSpeed5s, chainFailures, chipTemp, errorRate, fanFront, fanRear, pcbTemp, speed
+- METRIC is the value you want to query: averageSpeed, averageSpeed5s, chainFailures, chipTemp, errorRate, fanFront, fanRear, frequency, pcbTemp, speed, type, typeFull

 Usage Example:
 ```